 In a darkroom, the chemicals you use and how you use them could make the difference between a good photo and a great one.
 Shooting on film and developing your own images gives you control and your pictures gain a depth and feel that does not come across on a digital image.
 When starting out with developing your own film and making prints in the darkroom, you may have questions about the overall process – especially about the chemicals involved.
 Keep reading to find out all you need to know about the chemicals used in the photographic darkroom.

-Today, setting up a darkroom in your home is a possibility and pretty simple.
-Whether you are developing your own film or just making prints from existing negatives, the process for developing the light-sensitive materials, paper or film, is basically the same.
+Today, setting up a darkroom in your home is a possibility and fairly simple.
+Whether you are developing your own film or just making prints from existing negatives, the process for developing the light-sensitive materials, paper or film, is basically the same and involve similar chemicals.

 - A developer makes the pictures appear

 - A stop bath stops the developing process

 - The fixer rinses away any excess chemicals and “fixes” the film so it isn’t light sensitive any longer.

 Developer: Starting the Process